Itsey/itsey.github.io/docs/molly-rules.md

 Only preferred packages may be used.
 Alternatives are added to the band list.
-Packages which fail security scannign are added to the band list.
+Packages which fail security scanning are added to the band list.

+#### <a name="MC0201"></a> MC0201 - Making A Moquery Out Of OSS.

+We have very specific rules around packages that talk outside of the development environment which requires an entirely different governance process.
+Until this compliance process has been completed for the sponsorlink addition to moq we are unable to use it.

+Moq versions that had sponsorlink included are prohibited.

 #### <a name="MC0400"></a> MC0400 - Git the heck outa here.